7 Money-Saving Tips for Thanksgiving

 - Serve fruit-infused water instead of soda.
 That way you’ll avoid spending money on soft drinks, and you’ll give your family a healthier option.
 Make your own healthy holiday drink by adding orange slices and cinnamon sticks to filtered water.

 - Use technology!
 Take advantage of coupons and money-saving apps on your smartphone.
-I started using Checkout51 when I collaborated with them a few weeks ago and I am addicted to it.
 The savings add up pretty quickly.
 Some stores, like Target, also offer extra discounts on their app.

 What are your favorite money-saving tips?
 If you’re looking for more Thanksgiving ideas, check out my Pinterest board.